Share this article

 Total Value of Opportunities at Each Step of the Pipeline

 With this measure, you can know at any given time if you have enough opportunities in the pipeline to reach your desired sales target.
-Usually, the total value of each step should decrease as you progress through the different stages of the pipeline.
+Usually, the total value of each step should decrease as you progress

 If this isn't the case, your pipeline does not have a classic funnel shape, which means you have a problem.